-- Preset the telescope to the target coordinates - Flatten the Deformable Mirror using the calibration fiber - Offset the telescope to the reference (if science target is not visible) and interactively center it - Change to final plate-scale, interactively allow to re-center the reference - Offset the telescope back to the target and interactively center it
+- Preset the telescope to the target coordinates - Flatten the Deformable Mirror using the calibration fiber - Offset the telescope to the reference (if science target is not visible) and interactively center it - Change to final plate-scale, interactively re-centering the reference - Offset the telescope back to the target and interactively center it

-5.5 Measuring the Strehl ratios, reference PSF stars
+5.6 Measuring the Strehl ratios, reference PSF stars

 The Strehl ratio is not measured by default during the AO acquisition.
-The real time computer returns an estimation of the Strehl ratio derived from its computations.
+The real time computer (RTC) returns an estimation of the Strehl ratio derived from its computations.
 This value is only an estimate and can be off by as much as $\sim 20\%$ in some cases.
-We're currently investing a better calibration of the RTC Strehl.
+Furthermore for LGS observations the RTC does not give a true representation of the real Strehl ratio.

-If you wish to estimate the Strehl/PSF of the AO Guide Star, use the template $..cal_NGS$ to record an image of the AO guide star.
+For faint object observations, if you wish to estimate the Strehl/PSF of the AO Guide Star, use the template ..cal_NGS to record an image.

-Reference PSF stars can be obtained by preparing a dedicated OB using the SINFONI_ifs_cal_PSF template.
+Reference PSF stars can also be obtained by preparing a dedicated OB using the SINFONI_ifs_cal_PSF template.